Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 	![Replace](https://github.com/user-attachments/assets/797e3ea3-0b16-4a70-a902-e65bae4a3767)

-:::note Updating New Vegas Reloaded (NVR)
+:::note Updating New Vegas Reloaded
 When instructed to update the mod, simply repeat these steps.
 :::